Valens: Second Gothic War: 376–378

 Valens' eastern campaign required an ambitious recruitment program, designed to fill gaps left in his mobile forces when troops were transferred to the Western Empire in 374.
 Meanwhile, migrations of the Huns began to displace the Goths, who sought Roman protection.
 Refugees from the former kingdom of Ermanaric, unable to hold the Dniester or Prut rivers against Hunnic invaders, retreated southward in a massive emigration, seeking more defensible lands on the Roman side of the Danube.
 In 376, the Visigoths under their leader Fritigern advanced to the far shores of the lower Danube and sent requests for asylum to Valens in Antioch.

 Valens granted permission for a Danube crossing to Fritigern and his followers, who had allied with the Romans in the 370s against Athanaric's persecution of Gothic Christians, and, it was hoped, could now be hired to bolster the eastern army.
 The Gothic troops would have to be paid in gold or silver, but their presence would decrease Valens' dependence on conscription from the provinces—thereby increasing revenues from the recruitment tax.
-Though a number of Gothic groups apparently requested entry, Valens granted admission only to Fritigern's people.
+Though several Gothic groups apparently requested entry, Valens granted admission only to Fritigern's people.
 Others would soon follow, however.

 Valens' mobile forces were tied down on the Persian frontier, where the emperor was attempting to withdraw from the harsh terms imposed by Shapur and was meeting some resistance on the latter's part.
 This meant that only limitanei units were present to oversee the arrival of Fritigern and his Goths, to the number of 200,000 warriors and almost a million all told.
 The sparse imperial troops could not stop subsequent Danube crossings by groups of Ostrogoths, Huns, and Alans, none of whom had been included in the original treaty.
 The controlled resettlement foreseen by the government threatened to turn into a major invasion, and the situation was worsened by corruption in the local Roman administration.
 Valens' generals accepted bribes rather than depriving the Goths of their weapons as Valens had stipulated, then enraged the settlers by imposing exorbitant prices for food.
 In early 377, the Goths revolted after a commotion with the people of Marcianopolis, and defeated the corrupt Roman governor Lupicinus near the city at the Battle of Marcianople.